TheAgera/Obsidian/Work/Trading Log Bootcamp/Trading Log.md

 Today I thought gold looked nice, I was able to catch a small short off a 1hr liquidity sweep, break of structure, and orderblock.
 It hit tp1 and I was stopped at break even.
 I did good at this point, but then I tried to revenge trade, because I had only risked .5%.
 I thought my reentry was nice but set my stopless to smalll because I was emotional.
 Currently I would be up well over a % if I had traded emotionless, and been more patient.
 I then traded SPX as per TJR reccomendations.
 The entry was the same as gold, and got tp1 with stop a break even.
 SPX might run more, but honestly I am okay today as i am up about .4%.
 - IF I were to do better, I need to start being more robotic during my trades. and especially after I place the trade.
 I can't seem to ever look away from the charts.
 I also need to be patient, as I realize there are about 3 trades you can take between 8am, and 10:30am.
 So if I be patient I can wait for the perfect setup.
+## UPDATE: Once price took out london buy side liquidty, PRICE DID WHAT I THOUGH IT WAS GOING TO DO....
+WAIT FOR LIQUIDITY SWEEP YESSS
 # 6-28-23

 ## STOP TRADING DURING NEWS WTF IS WRONG WITH YOU???????